 Know What to Expect From the Installers

 Once you’ve found a contractor whose work you like, make sure you’re on the same page.
 He will ask you to sign a contract that outlines the cost of the project and how you are expected to pay.
 His contract may even cover such issues as conflict resolution in the event you are unhappy with his work.
 Create your own contract for him to sign.
 Your contract should include issues that are important to you, like what time his crew will arrive each morning, whether they will perform a daily clearn up, and how many days a week they will work until the job is completed.

 You should also find out how your contractor plans to dispose of trash and if his crew will be moving your furniture out of each room.
 Don’t worry if he expects you to take care of these two issues.
 Companies like NextDayDumpsters.com require no more effort than a phone call.
 When it comes to moving your furniture, local movers will frequently quote you an “in-house” price.
 The advantage of going with a reputable company is that they are bonded and licensed so you know that your belongings are in good hands.

 Take Your Time

-Well-chosen flooring will be with you for a very long time.
+Well-chosen flooring from City Floors will be with you for a very long time.
 Take your time as you decide which flooring is perfect for your space.
 Yes, it may slow the process down, but it will leave you more satisfied in the long run.

 This is a guest post by Rebekah Saner.
 Rebekah is an aspiring interior designer who enjoys furnishing her rental properties with mid-century modern furniture.